DIDSR/eeDAP/UPDATES_eeDAP.md

 ### [eeDAP5.0 (Windows)](https://github.com/DIDSR/eeDAP/releases/tag/5.0)
 *10/10/17*

-Add task dynamic start and stop feature.
+Add dynamic start and stop feature to all tasks.

-Add new tasks to communicate with imagescope.
+Add new tasks to communicate with ImageScope (collect annotations).

-Disable zooming and moving features.

-Solve shortcut and tasks random order problem
+Debug desktop shortcut and random order problems in compiled version.

 ### [eeDAP4.2 (Windows)](https://github.com/DIDSR/eeDAP/releases/tag/4.2)
-*5/11/16*
+*8/18/16*

 Add a new task to create and save imagescope annotation for FOV and eyepiece field.